Could Marco Rubio champion human rights in Southeast Asia? – DW – 11/18/2024

 Rubio's human rights record

-Rubio's nomination has also absolved some fears in Europe over the incoming Trump administration — or, at least, it hasn't exacerbated European concerns.
+Rubio's nomination has also assuaged some fears in Europe over the incoming Trump administration — or, at least, it hasn't exacerbated European concerns.

 In February 2022, immediately following Russia's invasion of Ukraine, he co-sponsored the Never Yielding Europe's Territory (NYET) Act, which aimed to "bolster Ukraine's defense capabilities" and impose sanctions on Russia.

-He also helped to draw up legislation that now prevents any president from withdrawing the United States from NATO without approval from the Senate.
+He also helped to draw up legislation that now prevents any president from withdrawing the US from the NATO military alliance without approval from the Senate.

 "The EU will work towards a strong transatlantic agenda with the next US administration of Donald J. Trump," Peter Stano, an EU spokesperson, told DW.